vormkracht10/laravel-seo-scanner/README.md

 For example, you have a `Content` model which has a page for each content item:

 1. Add the model to the `database.model` key in the config file.
-2. Implement the `SeoInterface` and add the `HasSeoScoreTrait` to your model.
-Please make sure that the model has a `url` attribute.
+2. Implement the `SeoInterface` in your model.
+3. Add the `HasSeoScoreTrait` to your model.

+> Note: Please make sure that the model has a `url` attribute.
 This attribute will be used to check the SEO score of the model.

-> Note: Please make sure that the migrations are run.
+Also check that the migrations are run.
 Otherwise the command will fail.

 ```php